Whatever the occasion, if you are looking for eco-friendly gifts, have a look at our suggestions for both adults and kids below.

 - DIY workshop with their friends: why not make their own Zero Waste Snacks or Zero Waste Christmas tree bulbs?

 There are plenty of Zero Waste gift ideas for any situation.
 The idea here is to come up with a list that every person can rely on.
+You can even be looking at tailored-made options such as vegan gift baskets, or other eco-friendly accessories as described in several articles across our eco-hub at Puratium: perfumes, belts, and why not sneakers.

 A Zero waste gift is one that helps both the environment and the recipient.